iollmann/TheXaroliReturn/Episode 0/ForestCave.md

 # ForestCave beginning

+## Foreword
+This is part of session zero for some of the players.
+My players are teens, so three players (cleric, sorcerer, ranger) started in one family group.
+I asked them where they wanted to start {forest, farm, cave} and they said a cave in the forest.
+Two had selected Far traveler as a background.
+The other is a dwarf, so I cobbled this together to get them into one place and get them talking and role playing.
+This worked pretty well, but I had some confusion since I had to unravel a little bit of the story they had concocted themselves about how they met so that we could roleplay the event and build more backstory.
+Players are level 1.

+The great part of the session 0 is that it allows the players to flesh out their characters a bit.
+One of them was a cleric but had no idea who his god was.
+Another hadn't filled out the languages yet.
+After this adventures, they picked languages to immediately benefit them for this microscopic situation -- getting that hazard out of the way.
+The god was revealed after some discussion to be a god of light, specifically the Dwarven God Karl.
+He was among the first dwarves to delve under the ground, and ascended when he became the first Dwarf to be killed by a gas explosion.
+In this way, he became the god of light and surprise.
+On Dwarven Delver's day, followers of Karl plant small mostly harmless pyrotechnic traps in  chests, cabinets and other enclosures to bring about the joy and surprise of Karl among his followers and non-followers alike.
+It also brings light to one of the darkest days of the year.
+Our tabaxi was revealed to be Persian.
+Our halfling appears to have blue skin following a magical accident.
+So, we were very successful getting to know our characters.
+We had a few minutes having the players introduce their character and what we could see about them, before the Start.

+The cave uses a small cave map with about a half dozen rooms, mostly empty and a tunnel leading to the surface.
+The empty rooms had bones, scattered rocks and some spiderwebs but no additional treasure.
+There are a few ways out of the cave.
+The bug bear encounter is the hook to get them to continue on to the next stages of the adventure.
+If they don't go for that find another set of hobgoblins in another room or something to ensure that the contract is taken from some apparent slavers that the party kills.
+It is useful for some creatures from that combat to survive unconscious so that the party has the opportunity to become slavers themselves.

+Two of the players were far travellers and enter the scene as part of a accident with otherwise routine planar travel.
+They were going through the gate to go shopping in the city of Albuquerque (no relation), but ended up here through a routine gate accident which may or may not have been related to the failure of the players to deliver the proper 20gp tip to the gate attendant.
+As 1st level players, we should expect they could not afford such a tip.
+Oh well!
+The other character was mushroom hunting.
+Apparently Karl has need for holy poisonous mushrooms for some of his observances.

+## Start
 >_Gloom.
 The ploink of a drop of water landing in a puddle echoes around the cavern, then the gloom returns to silence, except for the muttering of one dwarf.
 He shuffles around in the corner of one cavern digging at the sludge which lines the cave floor with a